 Randal shifted his great bulk from one haunch to the other and took another suck on his beer can.
-The little campstool was digging uncomfortably into his bulky thighs, adding to the irritation of the whining mosquitoes and the oppressive heat of the bushveld.
+The little campstool was digging uncomfortably into his thighs, adding to the irritation of the whining mosquitoes and the oppressive heat of the African bush.

 “Hot, isn’t it?”
-Martin took a sip of his iced gin and tonic.
+Martin took a long sip of his iced gin and tonic.

 Randal glared across the campfire at his son, immaculate in well-cut khaki shorts and designer tee shirt.
 Only a poofter like Martin would dress well for the bush.

 He gritted his teeth.
-Two nights in the company of this miserable excuse for a son was about all he could take and Randal felt his blood pressure rising just thinking about the money he’d wasted on this weekend.
+Two nights in the company of this miserable excuse for a son was about all he could take and Randal felt his blood pressure rise just thinking about the time he’d wasted on this weekend.

 “He’s our only child, dear,” she said, looking at him with those pathetic spaniel eyes of hers.
 “If anything should happen to you, it would terrible if you were still at odds with each other.”

-“By happen, you mean if my heart should happen to give out and I should happen to die,” said Randal curtly.
+“By happen, you mean if my bloody heart should happento give out and I should happen to die,” said Randal curtly.
 “Leaving you a very rich widow.
-Don’t worry, I have no intention of giving you or that long drink of water you call your son that satisfaction.
-Dr Abrahams says I’m good for another twenty years if I remember those pills.”
+Don’t worry, I have no intention of giving you or our miserable excuse of a son that satisfaction.
+Dr Kendal says I’m good for another twenty years.”

-Randal looked at Martin, fiddling with a piece of rope, teasing the ends and plaiting them in a complicated pattern.
+Randal looked across at Martin, fiddling with a piece of rope, teasing the ends and plaiting them in a complicated pattern.
 Bloody hairdresser.
 He should have sent him to the army to knock some sense into him.
-Now it was too late – he, Randal Harrison of Harrison Heavy Duty Earth Movers, had a son who earned his living arranging mannequins in a department store and spent his spare time dressing up and prancing about on the stage with some damn fool amateur dramatics.
-Probably just went along for the make-up and fancy dress.
+Now it was too late – he, Randal Harrison of Harrison Heavy Duty Earth Movers, had a son who earned his living arranging mannequins in a department store window and spent his spare time dressing up and prancing about on the stage with some damn fool amateur dramatics.
+He probably just went along for the make- up and lipstick.

-“Got to keep the camp clean,” he murmured, and put it neatly in the plastic bag he’s brought along for the rubbish.
+“Better keep the camp clean,” he murmured, and put it neatly in the plastic bag he’s brought along for the rubbish.

 “I’m turning in,” growled Randal abruptly.
 “We’re making an early start.”

-He settled himself on the canvas stretcher and, ignoring the spectacular panoply of stars in the African night sky, he fell asleep before Martin had finished his drink.
+He settled himself on the canvas stretcher and, ignoring the brilliant stars above, fell asleep before Martin had finished his drink.

 “Huh?”
-Randal tried to sit up but Martin held him down with surprising strength.
+Randal tried to sit up but Martin held him down with a surprising strength.

 “A snake’s just disappeared under your blanket.
 It must be lying next to you somewhere.”

+My god.
 A Cape Cobra.
-Just about the most poisonous snake in Africa.
+One of the most poisonous snakes in Africa.

 He turned his head very slowly and looked at Martin, shocked.
 “Do something.”

-“Can you feel it?” whispered Martin.
+“Can you feel it?” asked Martin quietly.
 “I can’t see the tail any longer.
 It must have settled against your body.”

-Randal flexed his leg muscles and felt something move slightly.
+Randal flexed his leg muscle and felt something move slightly.
 Something rough and dry.

 “Yes,” he mouthed.
 “It’s up near my groin.
-Dear God, one bite and I’m a dead man.”
+Dear God, one bite from a cobra and I’m a dead man.”

 “Don’t be silly Dad, the thing isn’t a man eater.
 It will go away in its own good time.”

 “You know absolutely nothing, about snakes or anything else.
 You’re useless.
-Why didn’t you stop the snake when you saw it?”
+Why didn’t you stop the goddamned thing when you saw it?”

-Martin stared at him wordlessly, then gently lifting the corner of the blanket at the end of the stretcher, he peered underneath.
+Martin stared at him wordlessly, and then gently lifting the end of the blanket at the end of the stretcher, he peered underneath.

-His breath was coming in short gasps and he felt his chest tighten ominously, as it had before his first attack.
+His breath started coming in short gasps and he felt his chest tighten ominously, as it had before his first attack.

 Take it easy, he told himself.
 Deep breaths.
 Relax.
 The snake slid ever so slightly forward under his vest.

-“And have him shoot me in the stomach?
+“And have him bite both of us?
 Don’t be more of an idiot than you can help.”

-He had a sudden, clear picture of Martin at six years, wetting himself as he cowered in terror waiting for his father’s thick leather belt to descend.
-He felt a momentary shame at his past behaviour then realised with horror that hot liquid was running down his own leg.
-I’ve pissed myself, he thought, humiliated.
+He had a sudden, clear picture of Martin at six years old, wetting himself as he cowered in terror waiting for his father’s thick leather belt to descend.
+He felt a momentary shame at his past behaviour then realised with horror that hot liquid was trickling down his own leg.
+I’ve pissed myself, he thought, horrified.

 Randal could hear his heart pounding and his throat started to close, every breath an almighty effort.
-He wanted to sit up and throw back his chest to let in some air, but he knew if he did that the cobra would sink its fangs into his chest .
+He wanted to sit up and throw back his chest to let in some air, but he knew if he did that the snake would sink its fangs into his chest.

 Hot, agonising flashes lasered up his neck into his jaw.

-“My pills,” he tried to say, but a strangulated groan was all he could manage.
+“My pills,” he tried to say, but a strangled groan was all he could manage.

 “Keep still, Dad.”
 Martin took his father’s hand in his own.
 “Just wait it out.
 Don’t panic.”

-The snake moved again and Randal felt an almighty, paralysing pain explode in his chest, blotting out the pale face above him and sending him spiralling into darkness.
+The snake moved again and Randal felt an almighty, paralysing pain explode in his chest, blotting out the anxious face above him and sending him spiralling into darkness.

 Martin released the lifeless hand and stared at the body of his father.
 That’s done, he exulted silently, unable to keep from smiling.
 He felt inordinately light and free, and the frivolous thought struck him that the past hour or so would make a pretty good one – act play for the Spotlight Drama Group.
-His three years of weekly acting classes had really paid off and perhaps it was time to try his hand at writing a short play.
+His three years of weekly acting classes had really paid off and perhaps it was time to try his hand as a playwright.
 He’d call it The Power of Thought.
 Or maybe Mind Games.